mihirsavadi/mihirsavadi.github.io/_pages/notes.md

 <div markdown="1" style="font-size:18px">
 <br/>
 Over the years I have compiled notes for *some* of the various classes or courses I have been in.
 I try to keep layout and language simple, candid, and intuitive.
 As far as I have been told, people have found them useful.
 I upload and share them whenever I can, but managing several google drive shared links can only go so far before becoming a pain.
 This is a nice upgrade.

+If you notice any mistakes, or would like to inquire about other course materials, [shoot me an email](mailto:mihirsavadi1@vt.edu).
+I'll try to help where I can.

 ## Virgnia Tech Electrical & Computer Engineering